BarrosBeatdown/Barro-s-Beatdown-Patch-Notes/Rules.md

 It is of the utmost importance that Barro's Beatdown remains fair and competitive for all players regardless of skill.

 - **Collusion** of any kind will result in a permanent ban.
 No exceptions.
+    - Any offer of collusion, regardless of whether it goes through or not, will result in a permanent ban.
+There will be no tolerance for it.
 - **Pot Splitting** will result in a permanent ban.
 No exceptions.
 - **Cheating** of any kind will result in a permanent ban.
 No exceptions.
     - Includes: